kesupile/I18n-tracker/README.md

 # i18n-tracker
 i18n-tracker is a command line tool that monitors the state of your I18n translation files and makes sure that none of your translation properties slip through the cracks.
-This package aims to make managing your translations simpler and works well with i18n based packages such as [this](https://github.com/JSxMachina/react-i18nify).
+This package aims to make managing your translations simpler and works well with i18n based packages such as [this](https://github.com/JSxMachina/react-i18nify). i18n-tracker logs messages in either English, Spanish, German and French, depending on what locale your OS is set to.

 ## Contents
 1. [Setup](#setup)